Michelle Carter (athlete): Personal life

-Carter's father, Michael Carter, is also a former Olympian and NFL star — the only athlete to win an Olympic medal and a Super Bowl ring in the same year.
-Since 1979, her father currently holds the boys' national high school record in the shot put; Michelle held the girls' record from 2003 to 2014.
-Michael Carter won the men's shot put silver medal while representing Team USA at the Los Angeles 1984 Olympic Games and also played professional American football for the San Francisco 49ers from 1984-1992, winning three Super Bowls.

 Carter is a Christian.
-Carter has said, "Through faith and sports, I've learned discipline and self-control.
+She has said, "Through faith and sports, I've learned discipline and self-control.
 In the Bible, God tells us we have to work, even if what we want is not going to happen right away.
 People want a platform, but with that comes responsibility.
 Before winning the gold medal, I needed to be in a mature place to handle the opportunities that were going to come my way, to make sure I didn't use them for my advantage.
 You have to put your pride aside and let God's plan come through.
 He has given me this platform for Him to shine."
 She has also said "I know God allowed me to have this medal, and with it I want to glorify Him and point others to Him."

-Carter received a track scholarship at the University of Texas.
-She graduated in 2007 with a degree in youth and communities studies, and a minor in kinesiology.
+As a child, Carter was diagnosed with ADHD and dyslexia.

 Carter is a certified professional make-up artist.
-She was inducted into the Texas Track and Field Hall of Fame in 2018.

 Carter has focused on body image both on and off the field, talking to young women about confidence through her program You Throw Girl.
 "You have to understand everyone's body was built to do something.
 I was built to do something, and that's how I was built.
 I think the world is realizing we were promoting one body type and there have always been many."

-Michelle Carter announced her retirement from professional sports on her podcast in January 2023.
+Carter married husband Courtney Elder in 2019.
+They first met as children at Oak Cliff Bible Fellowship church, when Carter was 5 years old, and reconnected as adults in 2016.

+Carter lives in Grand Prairie, Texas.